GenWise/Zoom-Transcript-Insights/docs/zoom_report_guide.md

 ## Access

-The report is available as a Google Sheet at [insert shared link here].
+The report is available as a Google Sheet at [https://docs.google.com/spreadsheets/d/1om0K8VQUA2-Y__U-WNEXEFqLs6psHEJw0HAqUf3Cf9k/edit?usp=sharing].
 You should have received access via email.

 ## Update Schedule